rdbordon33/demotrjs/README.md

 console.log(tr`${'Ref0001'}: ${0} items`);
 ```

-### Support for converters
+### Support for formatters

-You can register a converter to be able to use it in a translation.
+You can register a formatter to be able to use it in a translation.

-A converter is an object having a ```format``` method.
+A formatter is an object with a method named ```format```.
 This method
 will receive the value of the dynamic argument as parameter and will return
 the formatted value.

 [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat)
-and [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) are compliant with
+and [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) are compliant with this format.
-this format.
-You can use instance of these classes as formatters.

 Use the function ```tr.addFormatter``` to add new named formatter: